saharslh74/MechatronicsProject/README.md

 # MechatronicsProject
-this project is related to our mechatronics course. my project is simulation of the puma robot .
+this project is related to my mechatronics course. my project is simulation of the puma robot .

 This robot is an industrial robot.